callmeexin/langmanus4BIA/README.md

-# 🦜🤖 LangManus
+# 🦜🤖 BiaGhosterCoder

-> ⚠️ The original [LangManus](https://github.com/langmanus/langmanus) repository is no longer accessible.
+> ⚠️ The original [BiaGhosterCoder](https://github.com/langmanus/langmanus) repository is no longer accessible.
 > I truly loved its elegant design, so this fork aims to keep the spirit of the project alive.
 Let’s keep this great work going!🚀
 ------